dbos-inc/dbos-docs/docs/api-reference/decorators.md

 }
 ```

-This decorator will ensure the function is registered with Operon and benefit from its [tracing subsystem](../tutorials/logging#tracing).
+This decorator will ensure the function is registered with DBOS and benefit from its [tracing subsystem](../tutorials/logging#tracing).

 :::info note
-In the future, a different decorator may be suggested for the purpose of simply registering an Operon function, with separate control over which functions are traced.
+In the future, a different decorator may be suggested for the purpose of simply registering a function, with separate control over which functions are traced.
 :::

 #### `@SkipLogging`